GladysAssistant/v4-website/en/blog/2020-11-06-launching-gladys-assistant-4.md

 The interface owes its responsiveness to the frontend framework [Preact](https://preactjs.com/) used in Gladys Assistant 4.
 A modern and very light framework, ensuring great fluidity for Gladys.

-This interface is designed as a PWA ([Progressive Web App](https://fr.wikipedia.org/wiki/Progressive_web_app)) and can therefore be installed on the phone like a classic app (iOS / Android / Mac / Windows / Linux).
+This interface is designed as a PWA ([Progressive Web App](https://fr.wikipedia.org/wiki/Progressive_web_app)) and can therefore be installed on the phone like a regular app (iOS / Android / Mac / Windows / Linux).

 You can test the Gladys Assistant 4 interface at [the demo site](https://demo.gladysassistant.com).